orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 		With this token, you should have access to all the AdriaArray data that are online.
 		Any token generated before being added to the EPOS group will not give you access to the embargoed data.
-		The representative of Working Group 'Communication and Outreach will contact you to confirm that your account has been added to the AdriaArray group as well ad to the list of users that are allowed to request data from NIEP.
+		The representative of Working Group 'Communication and Outreach will contact you to confirm that your account has been added to the AdriaArray group as well as to the list of users that are allowed to request data from NIEP.

 		**You will then be able to request a token** `there <https://geofon.gfz-potsdam.de/eas/>`_